weiji14/weiji14.github.io/professional.md

 ---
 title: Professional Experience
-subtitle: Previous employment in the industry
+subtitle: Employment in the geospatial industry and research groups
 layout: base.njk
 ---